glenkleidon/JSON-ND/README.md

 In the case where a specific language has alternative convention for defining an enumerated type that can be conveyed using legal JSON syntax, then this is not precluded.

 #### Complex Data-types
-JSON-ND syntax defines data-types in general using the reserved data-type **_Interface_**.
+JSON-ND syntax defines data-types using the reserved data-type **_Interface_**.

-Complex types can be created utilizing primitive types (with variation depending on style)
+Complex types can be created utilizing primitive types (with variation depending on language style)
 ```
 {
   "User:Interface": [
         "id:int",
         "name:string",
-        "roles:RoleTypes[0,]"
+        "roles:RoleType[0,]"
     ]
 }
 ```

-Complex types can also be created using defined complex types for example:
+Complex types can include other custom types.
+For example:
 ```
 {
   "Order:Interface [